 Australia pursues high-quality, comprehensive trade agreements when they offer net benefits to Australia, are World Trade Organization-consistent and support the global trade system.

 Australia has entered into 14 FTAs with both individual countries and groups of countries.
-The countries covered by these FTAs account for 70% of Australia’s total trade.
-These FTAs are helping Australians access new markets and expand trade in existing markets.
+The countries covered by these FTAs account for almost 70% of Australia’s total trade.1 These FTAs are helping Australians access new markets and expand trade in existing markets.